ais-one/cookbook/README.md

 **Visit the following URLs**
 - http://127.0.0.1:3000/api/healthcheck - app is running normally
 - http://127.0.0.1:3000/api-docs - OpenAPI UI
-- http://127.0.0.1:3000 - Website served by Express with functional samples and demos (click on link to view **nobundle** app or link to view **vite production build** app)
+- http://127.0.0.1:3000 - Website served by Express with functional samples and demos (click on link to view **native** app or link to view **vite production build** app)

 ### Nobundler